mui/material-ui/docs/data/joy/components/input/input.md

 All inputs should have a descriptive label linked to help users understand its purpose.

-The `FormControl` automatically generates a unique id that links the input with the `FormLabel` and `FormHelperText` components:
+The Form Control component automatically generates a unique ID that links the Input with the Form Label and Form Helper Text components:

 {{"demo": "InputField.js"}}

-Alternatively, it can do it manually by targeting the input slot by accessing the [inner HTML input](#inner-html-input) :
+Alternatively, you can do this manually by targeting the input slot—see [inner HTML input](#inner-html-input) for details:

 ```jsx
 <label htmlFor="unique-id">Label</label>